Economists split on MAS tightening: Survey

-Economists are split on whether the Monetary Authority of Singapore (MAS) will change its policy stance next month amid subdued inflation pressure.
+SINGAPORE (BLOOMBERG) - Economists are split on whether the Monetary Authority of Singapore (MAS) will change its policy stance in April amid subdued inflation pressure.

 Low rates of unemployment and a pickup in global demand are kindling inflation pressures in developed nations around the world, prompting more central banks to begin tightening monetary policy, including in Asia.